creode/jigsaw-tech-test/README.md

 ## Introduction

 You should aim to take no longer than 2 - 3 hours on this test.
 Don't worry about not being able to complete it, just send over what you have.
-We are just looking at how you approach a few different components based on the provided designs.
+We are just looking at how you approach a few different components based on the provided designs, not your ability to quickly throw together a webpage.

 ## Brief

-We are nearing completion of a website for a company called "Jigsaw" who are an Insurance Specialist based in Harrogate.
-The design attached with this tech test was designed in house by Creode and is for a WordPress site we built recently.
-The aim of this tech test is to mockup as much of the design as you can within the allotted time.
+We built a new website for a company called "Jigsaw" who are an Insurance Specialist based in Harrogate.
+The design attached to this test is a snippet of components created in house by Creode and is for a WordPress site.
+The aim of this tech test is follow the provided design as closely as you can to build the webpage.

 Within the folder of this project we have provided the following: